jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment1-testreport.md

 The total amount of time spent by two persons on this Lab exercise is 5 hours.

 ## Source
-The source is located in the following files: `Assignment1.hs` for the defitions of and testCases, `Forms.hs` for the implementation from the lecture.
+The source is located in the following files: `Assignment1.hs` for the definitions of and testCases, `Forms.hs` for the implementation from the lecture.

 ## Tests
 All tests are based on the following three lists, the full implementation of these can be seen in `Assignment1.hs`:
 ```
--- Contraditions
+-- Contradictions
 baseContradictions :: [Form]

 -- Tautologies